itachi1706/Mokee_WarpShare/README.md

 # Mokee_WarpShare

+***No support will be given for this.***

-This is simply a repackaged andbuildable apk version of WarpShare apk from MoKee ROM.
-No support will be given for this.
+This is simply a repackaged and buildable apk version of WarpShare apk from MoKee ROM with support for Android 13.

 ## References